charto/bigfloat/README.md

 - `x.truncate(limbs)` rounds the fractional digits towards zero, to `limbs * 32` or `limbs * 53` bits.
 - `x.round(digits)` rounds approximately to `digits` decimal places (to enough limbs to hold them).

 Division is deliberately unsupported, because its result is generally inexact.
-Please use rational numbers instead.
+Please multiply by the reciprocal or use rational numbers instead.
 Note that floating point values in numerators and denominators are perfectly cromulent.
 If you need square roots or transcendental functions, use some other library.